hubmapconsortium/ingest-validation-tools/docs/sample-block/index.md

-In the portal: Sample not in Portal
+In the portal: Sample Block not in Portal

 ## Metadata schema